Robert-van-Engelen/lua-to-lisp/README.md

 The `iterators` are (anonymous) functions that invoke the `yield` closure typically repeatedly with a Lua `return` value(s) until the value is `nil`.
 The Lua `return` is a Lisp `yield` call if a `yield` closure is specified and `ret` is not `nil`, otherwise it is a `return-from @func@`.
 See [function](#function).

 Unlike other loops, `break` in `for` iterator loops is not supported at this time.
-To support a `break` in a `for` iterator loop, the Lua `break` should be translated in general to throw an exception to exit the iterator function and terminate the loop.
+To support a `break` in a `for` iterator loop, the Lua `break` should be translated to throw an exception to exit the iterator function and terminate the loop.
 This adds Lisp code that clutters the logic, so I left it out for now.

 If only one `<name>` is specified with a `for` iterator loop, then the generated code is simpler: